Trump pleads not guilty to federal charges that he illegally kept classified documents

 Beyond that, according to the indictment, he repeatedly sought to obstruct government efforts to recover the documents, including by directing Nauta to move boxes and also suggesting to his own lawyer that he hide or destroy documents sought by a Justice Department subpoena.

 Tucker reported from Washington.
-Associated Press writers Jill Colvin in New York and Terry Spencer, Kate Brumback, Curt Anderson and Joshua Goodman in Miami, contributed to this report.
+Associated Press writers Jill Colvin in Bedminster, New Jersey and Terry Spencer, Kate Brumback, Curt Anderson and Joshua Goodman in Miami, contributed to this report.

 More on Donald Trump-related investigations: https://apnews.com/hub/donald-trump